github/site-policy/Policies/github-terms-of-service.md

     </TD>
     <TD VALIGN="TOP">
         <details><summary open="false">:collapsible:</summary><BR>
+&dagger; The terms:

+- “GitHub”,
+- “We”, &nbsp;&nbsp;&nbsp;*AND*
+- “Us”

-&dagger; “GitHub,” “We,” and “Us” refer to GitHub, Inc., as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.
+refer to GitHub Inc., as well as to our:

+- affiliates,
+- directors,
+- subsidiaries,
+- contractors,
+- licensors,
+- officers,
+- agents, *AND*
+- employees.
       </details>
     </TD>
   </TR>